Weddings in ancient Rome: Dextrarum iunctio

 August Rossbach noticed that in many Roman depictions of the dextrarum iunctio there is a female figure standing between the couple, whom Rossbach interpreted as Juno Pronuba, thus, Rossbach suggested that the pronuba may have been responsible for overseeing the ritual.
 Alternatively, the individual in the center has been interpreted as Concordia, the Roman goddess of harmony, since the joining of the hands may metonymically represent the harmony of marriage.
 One piece of writing dated to 400 CE, attributed either to the Christian bishop Peter Chrysologus or the bishop Severian of Gabala, explicitly confirms the usage of Concordia in portraiture, stating "When the images of two persons, kings or brothers, are painted, we often notice that the painter, so as to emphasize the unanimity of the couple, places at the back of them a Concordia in female garb."
-He later claims that the imagery of Concordia was replaced by the "Peace of the Lord," which Severian claims was utilized by his lifetime to illustrate this same concept.
+He later claims that the imagery of Concordia was replaced by the "Peace of the Lord," which Severian claims was used by his lifetime to illustrate this same concept.
 Another hypothesis posited by the French historian Franz Cumont proposes that the gesture functioned as a symbolic representation of the eternal union of the couple in the afterlife, a proposition which—according to the American historian Anna Marguerite McCann—conforms to a trend of funerary art in the 3rd century.

 Belt ornament from the 4th-century, depicting a wedding in which the couple is situated beneath the Chi-Rho symbol, a common Christogram.

 During the reign of Antoninus Pius, coins depicting the emperor and his wife Faustina the Elder clasping hands together emerged.
 These coins frequently feature depictions of the deity Concordia, which Ellison argues likely functioned as propaganda intended to publicize the "harmony of marriages in the imperial familia."
 This perception of the Imperial couple as exemplifying harmony began to influence Roman wedding customs, with one inscription from Ostia decreeing that all newlywedded couples were mandated to sacrifice at statues of Antoninus and Faustina due to their concordia ("ob insignem eorum concordia").
 The historian Cassius Dio records that, in 176 CE, the Senate decreed that silver statues of Marcus Aurelius and Faustina the Younger were to be erected at the Temple of Venus and Roma and all newlyweds were required to perform sacrifices.
 According to the historian Peter Brown, such depictions caused the perceived concordia of a marriage to become viewed as a representation of broader civic order.
 German historian Ernst Kantorowicz argued that the notion of concordia in the Roman marriage was a relatively late development in Roman history, noting that—during the rape of the Sabine women—the grooms did not clasp hands with the bride, but instead grabbed her by the wrist.
 However, Kantorowicz suggests that, partially due to influence from the Stoic concept of homonoia, the idea of social and political unity, the wedding ceremony was recontextualized as a conduit for demonstrating concordia.